bdalce/Accessible-Research-Compliance/README.md

     Uses Crossref to find the publisher and date of publication for a specific DOI.

   PubAg:

+  The PubAg API allows users with an assigned API key to search through the metadata of articles to gain useful information.
+This API is   used in this script because users can find either citations or full text of an article by inputting the AGID.
+Full text under a       particular tell us that the article is publicly accessible on PubAg.

     Searches through articles with AGIDs to see if there is full text in PubAg